Dustin Butler

-He played fives seasons (2008–2013) for the University of Calgary in the CWUAA conference of Canadian Interuniversity Sport (CIS).
-For his outstanding play during the 2010–11 season, Butler was selected as the 2010–11 CIS Goaltender of the Year, and was also named to the 2010–11 CIS All-Canadian First Team.
+He played five seasons (2008–2013) for the University of Calgary in the CWUAA conference of Canadian Interuniversity Sport (CIS).
+For his outstanding play during the 2010–11 season, Butler was selected as the 2010–11 CIS Goaltender of the Year and was also named to the 2010–11 CIS All-Canadian First Team.

 On April 10, 2013, the Vancouver Canucks signed Butler to a try-out contract and he dressed as an emergency backup to Roberto Luongo for their National Hockey League game that same day against the Calgary Flames.
 He nearly got a chance to have a little ice time at the end of the game, but didn't get a stoppage in play for him to get in.